Skip to main content

 • Write and debug SQL in the context of your schema.

-• Create datasets, charts, and boards.
+• Create datasets, charts, and dashboards.

-• Apply Rift transformations and board filters.
+• Apply transformations and dashboard filters.

 • Search your catalog to find the right tables and columns.

-The chat has four modes — Auto, SQL, Dashboard, and Ask (read-only) — so you can steer it toward the kind of help you need.
+The chat has four modes, Auto, SQL, Dashboard, and Ask (read-only), so you can steer it toward the kind of help you need.

 AI assistant